prdsrm/std/README.md

   - Automate posting in your channel.
   - Export all members from a channel you own.

+Some features are missing, don't hesitate to check out https://github.com/users/prdsrm/projects/3, and the CONTRIBUTING.md file, if you want to contribute to the project!

 ## Installation

 Run the following in your Go project: